dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 >
 > ... and verify that you get the same result as interpreting `plain.dhall`.

-A Dhall interpreter processes expressions in five phases:
+A Dhall interpreter processes expressions in six phases:

 * Desugaring